 The Government is implementing a programme, Free and Healthy Lunches in Schools, to test different ways of delivering a free and healthy daily school lunch to primary and intermediate aged students in schools with high levels of disadvantage.

-We will be providing a nutritious lunch to every student in Years 1 to 8 in participating schools until the beginning of 2021.
+We will be providing a nutritious lunch to every student in Years 1–8 in participating schools until the beginning of 2021.
 Up to 21,000 students in around 120 schools will eventually benefit from this prototype and a decision will be made after this about whether to continue or extend the programme.

 Wellbeing resources – supporting our children and young people

-Supporting children in care: a guide to help educators understand and respond to the challenges that children and young people in care may present with because of their possibly traumatic early experiences.
+Supporting children in care guide: a guide to help educators understand and respond to the challenges that children and young people in care may present with because of their possibly traumatic early experiences.

-Bullying free NZ – information, resources and tools to help support students, parents and whānau affected by bullying, understand what they can do about it and how to help build a safe, bullying free environment.
+Bullying free NZ(external link): information, resources and tools to help support students, parents and whānau affected by bullying, understand what they can do about it and how to help build a safe, bullying free environment.